-- 1. Sun avoidance cannot be overridden viewing is restricted to angles larger than 47 degrees from the limb of the Sun.
+- 1. Sun avoidance cannot be overridden viewing is restricted to angles larger than 46 degrees from the limb of the Sun.
 This restriction makes about 15% of the sky inaccessible on any given date, but no part of the sky is ever inaccessible for more than 3 months. - 2.
 Moon avoidance viewing is restricted to angles larger than 6 degrees from the limb of the Moon.
 This restriction makes less than 1% of the sky inaccessible at any time.
 This avoidance can be waived, but at the price of a reduced-accuracy aspect solution (see Chapter 5). - 3.
-Bright Earth avoidance viewing is restricted to angles larger than 20 degrees from the limb of the bright Earth.
-This restriction makes less than 10% of the sky in-accessible at any time, but there are certain regions which can only be viewed, continuously, for up to about 30 ks.
+Bright Earth avoidance viewing is restricted to angles larger than 10 degrees from the limb of the bright Earth.
+This restriction makes less than 5% of the sky inaccessible at any time, but there are certain regions which can only be viewed, continuously, for up to about 30 ks.
 The avoidance can be waived, but at the price of a reduced-accuracy aspect solution (see Chapter 5).
+Figure 3.3 illustrates the point that the Earth avoidance region is nearly stationary in equatorial coordinates.
+This is a consequence of the high orbit and exacerbated by radiation belt passages.
+This partially blocked region moves several degrees per year, reflecting the evolution of the orbital elements.